 - 1) The building is designed to provide as a minimum 1-hour vertical fire resistance and 1-hour horizontal fire resistance around flats.
-All flat entrance doors are 30-minute notional/nominal doors, including those in 1-hour rated walls. - 2) Access to the roof void could not be gained at the time of the assessment.
-It is thought that the loft hatch on the first-floor landing has been secured from the inside.
-This space will be assessed at a later date with the trades team, the fire risk assessment will be updated at that time. - 3) The premises do not have sufficient compartmentation to limit the travel and effect of smoke and flame in event of a fire in communal areas due to the open plan staircase & deck access area. - 4) The fire stopping / compartmentation of the premises is subject to an annual inspection by the Fire Safety Rapid Response Team. - 5) Generally, the means of escape is protected from flats with the use of nominal FD30s doors.
+All flat entrance doors are 30-minute notional/nominal doors, including those in 1-hour rated walls. - 2) It is understood that access to the loft/roof void is via first floor flats.
+Therefore, these areas were not assessed at the time of the assessment. - 3) The premises do not have sufficient compartmentation to limit the travel and effect of smoke and flame in event of a fire in communal areas due to the open plan staircase & deck access area. - 4) The fire stopping / compartmentation of the premises is subject to an annual inspection by the Fire Safety Rapid Response Team. - 5) Generally, the means of escape is protected from flats with the use of nominal FD30s doors.
+These doors should be upgraded to FD30's when the door replacement programme commences.

-6) There are store cupboard doors on the first floor that require updating to fire doors when future upgrades take place.
+6) There are store cupboard doors adjacent to flat entrance doors that require updating to fire doors when future upgrades take place.
 No other communal doors to the blocks other than final exit doors.